 March 5, July 5, November 4

-If anyone has been reproved frequently for any fault, or even been excommunicated, yet does not amend, let that member receive a sharper punishment: that is, let the monastic feel the strokes of the rod.
-But even if then they do not reform, or perhaps become proud and would actually defend their conduct, which God forbid, the prioress or abbot should follow the procedure of a wise physician.
-After applying compress, the ointment of encouragement, the medicine of divine Scripture, and finally the cauterizing iron of excommunication and strokes of the rod, if they then perceive that their earnest efforts are unavailing, let them apply an even better remedy: they and all the members should pray for them so that God, who can do all things, may bring about the health of the sick one.
-Yet even if this procedure does not heal them, then finally, the prioress or abbot must use the knife and amputate.
-For the apostle says: “Banish the evil one from your midst” (1 Cor.
-5:13); and again, “If the unbeliever departs, let that one depart” (1 Cor.
-7:15), “least one diseased sheep infect the whole flock.”
+If a monk has been reproved frequently for any fault, or if they have even been excommunicated, yet does not amend, let them receive a sharper punishment: that is, let them feel the strokes of the rod.
+But if even then they do not reform, or perhaps become proud and would actually defend their conduct, which God forbid, the abbot should follow the procedure of a wise physician.
+After applying compresses, the ointment of encouragement, the medicine of divine Scripture, and finally the cauterizing iron of excommunication and strokes of the rod, and if they then perceive that their earnest efforts are unavailing, let them apply an even better remedy: the abbot and all the monks should pray for them so that the Lord, who can do all things, may bring about the health of the sick one.
+Yet even if this procedure does not heal them, then finally, the abbot must use the knife and amputate.
+For the Apostle says: “Banish the evil one from your midst” (1 Cor.
+5:13); and again, “If the unbeliever departs, let him depart” (1 Cor.
+7:15), least one diseased sheep infect the whole flock.

 Community life, no matter its form, needs safeguarding.
 A school of love needs its integrity if it is to do its work.
 Community, as a school of love, is always vulnerable – this is its strength.
 In being vulnerable love can flow, growth can happen, the Spirit can work.
 It is precisely this vulnerability that needs to be protected.
 Its protection is vital if community is to be preserved.
 A line must be drawn somewhere.